dfelinto/blender-manual/rigging/armatures/editing/properties.rst

    :class: refbox

    | Mode:     :guilabel:`Edit` mode
-   | Menu:     :menuselection:`Armature --> Bone Roll --> …`
+   | Menu:     :menuselection:`Armature --> Bone Roll --> ...`
    | Hotkey:   :kbd:`ctrl-R`, :kbd:`ctrl-N`

 In :guilabel:`Edit` mode, you have options dedicated to the control of the bone roll rotation (i.e. the rotation around the Y axis of the bone).
 Each time you add a new bone, its default roll is so that its Z axis is as perpendicular to the current 3D view as possible.
-And each time you transform a bone, Blender tries to determine its best roll…
+And each time you transform a bone, Blender tries to determine its best roll...

-But this might lead to an unclear armature, with bones rolled in all angles… nasty!
+But this might lead to an unclear armature, with bones rolled in all angles... nasty!
 To address this problem, you have three options:

 - :menuselection:`Armature --> Bone Roll --> Set Roll` (:kbd:`ctrl-R`) will start a roll-specific rotation, which behaves like any other transform operations (i.e. move the mouse and :kbd:`lmb` click to validate, or type a numeric value and hit enter - or :kbd:`rmb` click or hit :kbd:`Esc` to cancel everything).
 - :menuselection:`Armature --> Bone Roll --> Clear Roll (Z-Axis Up)` (or :kbd:`ctrl-N-1`:menuselection:`popup --> Recalculate Bone Roll Angles --> Clear Roll (Z-Axis Up)`) will reset the selected bone roll so that their Z axis is as much as possible aligned with the global Z axis.